pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 You should be used to the procedure now:

-1. Import the texture.
+1. Import the image.
 2. Create a new `Sprite` in the scene.
 3. Set the image on the sprite.
+4. Set thesprite  layer to "Bullets"
 4. Add a "Rigidbody 2D" with `0` "Gravity Scale" and "Fixed Angles".
-5. Add a "Box Collider 2D" with a size of `(1, 1)`.
+5. Add a "Box Collider 2D".

-Set the scale to `(0.75, 0.75, 1)` so it will look good.
+Set the scale to `(0.5, 0.5, 1)` so it will look good.

 However, this time, we need to set a new parameter in the "Inspector":

-6. In the "Box Collider 2D", check the "IsTrigger" property.
+6. In the "Box Collider 2D", check the "Is Trigger" property.

 A _trigger_ collider raises an event when colliding but is not used by the physics simulation.